 Prior to Guidefi, Charlene led audit teams at the Federal Reserve to improve the safety and soundness of the U.S. financial system.
 She also spent several years as a management consultant with PwC, advising Wall Street banks following the financial crisis.

 As a thought leader in the fintech and investing space, Charlene was featured in Time Magazine and she has been on Good Morning America, Yahoo Finance.
 She also has been featured in Business Insider, Tech Crunch, Forbes and Technical.ly.

 Charlene is also passionate about financial and wealth education and served as the President of Greater Washington Jumpstart Coalition, a youth-focused financial education non-profit organization for four years.
 She has hosted multiple live family money segments on the Good Morning Washington Show on ABC 7 and has partnered with organizations including Industrial Bank, Kingston Math Academy, and E. L. Haynes Public Charter School to host financial education workshops for youth.

 Charlene recently published Sade's Satoshis, her first book for children about Bitcoin investing.

 Charlene is the author of two children’s books about money, Ayo's Money Jar and Ayo’s Had Enough.
 Since writing her three books, she has used the books to help drive a household conversation about money within communities of color.

 Charlene studied Electrical Engineering at the University of Virginia and has a Masters In Business Administration from the Fuqua School of Business at Duke University.
 In her spare time, she enjoys running, strength training, and salsa dancing.
-She lives in Washington, DC with her husband, seven-year-old son Ayo, and 18-month-old daughter Folasade.
+She lives in Washington, DC with her husband, eight-year-old son Ayo, and 2 year-old daughter Folasade (Sade).